reno8946/Aliens_JS/README.md

 ## UFOs Analysis Results

---The data table displays on the webpage successfully as displayed in the image below with 5 filter boxes shown on the left hand side, including date, city, state, country, and shape
+###The data table displays on the webpage successfully as displayed in the image below with 5 filter boxes shown on the left hand side, including date, city, state, country, and shape

 ![image](https://user-images.githubusercontent.com/70483866/99156647-29957300-2688-11eb-99aa-206537eb5a9e.png)